-At the 31st March 2021, of the 31 objectives set in the business plan, (https://sibni.org/app/uploads/2020/01/SIB-BUSINESS-PLAN-2019-20.pdf) 22 were achieved, four were partly achieved and four were suspended for reasons beyond the organisation's control.
-The reasons for the partial achievement of four targets is set out in the table below.
+At the 31st March 2022, of the 26 objectives set in the business plan, 20 were achieved, two were partly achieved and four were suspended for reasons beyond the organisation's control.
+The reasons for the partial achievement of two targets is set out in the table below.